 - 'Mandatory' (this Journal Type must have an associated Journal Action)

 If a Journal Type is set to having Journal Actions Prompt, a reminder message will appear, however, the Journal can still be saved without a Journal Action being created:

 N.B.
-We do not recommend using the Mandatory setting for Journal Actions as this will force Staff to create an Action when one may not in fact be required.
+We only recommend using the Mandatory setting for Journal Actions where a Journal Action is required for every Journal created using this Journal Type, as this will force Staff to create an Action before the Journal can be saved.

 The Journal Count is visible on the Journals tab in System Preferences and displays the number of times that a Journal of this type has been used: